fifth-postulate/parser-combinators/workshop/guide/src/work/character.md

 Instead we will define a *character* parser that accepts the character to parse as an argument.

-For example. *character* is a parser that accepts a character as argument and returns a parser that succeeds if the input starts with that character.
+For example *character* is a parser that accepts a character as argument and returns a parser that succeeds if the input starts with that character.
 Below we summarize our expectation for *character*.

 | input | char | *character(char)* |
 |-------|------|-------------------|